GJNorman/disPicable-Mpdasmasm/README.md

 <img width="726" alt="Screenshot 2023-02-11 at 12 19 07 pm" src="https://user-images.githubusercontent.com/113757511/218230426-626b892e-61a2-46e7-ba9d-4b7a01a72c51.png">

-you can see here that the function must be transmitting '\r' over UART (TXREG)
+you can see here that the function must be transmitting '\n' over UART (TXREG)

 #### Highlight the value's being read by TBLRD instructions